Co-Author: Olivia Fairhurst

 What do you need to consider before investing in property?

 Before investing in property, you need to consider why it is that you are doing it.
-The reasons for making such a big financial commitment need to be well-though out and make sense.
+The reasons for making such a big financial commitment need to be well-thought out and make sense.
 While great in principle, “to secure my financial future” doesn’t cut it when it comes down to it.
-Instead, you need to think about your short-term and long-term goals with property, and how these goals apply to your own financial situation.
+Instead, you need to think about your short-term and long-term goals with property, and how manageable these goals are with your own financial situation.

 - Property markets in New Zealand have historically enjoyed moderate long-term growth.
 Should this continue, your investment should grow in value.

-- There are tax benefits associated with holding an investment property, including the ability to depreciate fixtures and fittings over time.
-You may also be entitled to a building allowance deduction.
+- There are tax benefits associated with holding investment properties, including the ability to depreciate fixtures and fittings over time.

 - There is a risk that the value of your property may be worth less than what you paid for it.
 Any capital loss is magnified when leverage is involved.

-- There is a risk that your property may not always be tenanted.
-In a worst case scenario, you may be forced to sell.
+- Your property may not always be tenanted and in a worst case scenario, you may be forced to sell.

-- There is a risk that interest rates could rise, impacting your ability to service your loan.
+- Interest rates, and other costs, could rise significantly, impacting your ability to service your loan.

-When you’re out visiting houses, it pays to think about what aspects of the property carry property – making it easier to rent out or to sell on later.
+When you’re out visiting houses up for sale, it pays to think about what aspects of the property carry value – making it easier to rent out or sell on later.